You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 El Nido

 El Nido used to be one of the best places to visit in Palawan but has become very touristic, expensive, and a little overrated.
-This doesn’t mean that you shouldn’t visit.
-It’s just to manage expectations a little.
+This doesn’t mean that you shouldn’t visit, just to manage your expectations.
 El Nido is no longer the place it was 10+ years ago.

 To get to Nacpan Beach, you need to either take a tricycle or rent a motorbike.
 You can find motorbikes for around 400-500 pesos a day.
 There is accommodation at Nacpan Beach as well, so if El Nido town feels too crowded for you, check Nacpan out.